 Part of what makes Thiel College so special is more than 150 years of history and as a new member of the Thiel community you’ll want to take part in its many traditions, starting with the march up Brother Martin’s Walk.
 Only twice during your college career will you and your classmates travel Brother Martin’s Walk as a group—prior to Opening Convocation and Commencement.

-Zombies aren’t your thing?
+"Star Wars" not your thing?
 What about social activism?
 Photography?
-From fine arts and storytelling to diversity and self-exploration -- choose from a wide range of topics that pique your interest.
+From fine arts and storytelling to diversity and self-exploration—choose from a wide range of topics that pique your interest.
 Watch your inbox.
 We’ll email you when it is time to pick your topic.

-With the guidance and support of your faculty advisor and PM, by the end of this course, you’ll have a jumpstart on gaining valuable tools and skills for college success and your professional life.
+With the guidance and support of your faculty adviser and peer mentor, by the end of this course, you’ll have a jumpstart on gaining valuable tools and skills for college success and your professional life.